Future Chevrolet Silverado Medium Duty Trucks

 - Offer optional OnStar with 4G LTE connectivity that is being embraced by fleet management companies to help improve safety and productivity thanks to tools like OnStar Commercial Link

-The Chevrolet Medium Duty truck will be offered as a conventional truck with an engine/hood-forward design and be available in Regular Cab and Crew Cab configurations in various wheelbases and GVWRs.
+The Chevrolet Medium Duty truck will continue to be offered as a conventional truck with an engine/hood-forward design and be available in Regular Cab and Crew Cab configurations in various wheelbases and GVWRs.

-We expect the future Chevy Medium Duty trucks to have a base price in the $50,000 range for the work truck configuration and reach as much as $100,000 for the range-topping model.
+We expect the future Chevy Medium Duty trucks to have similar pricing to the current model, meaning a base price in the $50,000 range for the work truck configuration and reach as much as $100,000 for the range-topping model.

 It is currently unknown whether GM’s GMC brand will get a variant of the future Chevrolet Medium Duty Truck.